 Overview of Sport + Language Program

 Campers can add up to three weeks of language classes prior to their Nike tennis program to create a unique 3-4-or 5 week camp experience.
-ELS language sessions start on June 29 and run for three consecutive weeks through July 25th.
+ELS language sessions start on June 29 and run for three consecutive weeks through July 18th.
 If students elect to attend only two weeks of the University Prep camp, they would start their language program on July 6th.
 The language program will be directed and supervised by ELS directly on the Lawrenceville campus.
 The Nike Tennis Camp will be directed by Jim Poling and his staff.
-During both the language program and Nike Tennis program, international campers will reside in the dorms on the Lawrneceville campus.
-ELS and Nike Camp staff will oversee the transition from the University Prep camp to the Nike Tennis camp.
+Both programs are held on the Lawrenceville Campus.
+ELS and Nike Camp staff will oversee the transition from the ELS University Prep camp to the Nike Tennis camp.
 This program is designed for kids aged 14-18 of all abilities.
 On the weekend, all campers will participate in the ELS weekend programs.
 Click here to see an overview of the program.

 How does the program work?

 Language weeks: Campers arrive on Sunday June 29th and are met at the airport by ELS camp personnel.
 June 30 is the first day of classes.
 July 18 is the last day and graduation from the University Prep language program.
 Classes are held in the morning Monday through Friday from 8:30am -12:30pm.
 Classrooms are a short walk from the dorms.
 In the afternoons campers will participate in planned activities which include shopping, visiting the Jersey Shore, a trip to Philadephia and NYC as well as local college visits.
 Click here to see a weekly schedule.
 Weekend programs offer excursions to nearby amusement and water parks and visits to NYC, The Statue of Liberty and Philadephia.